vitaminncpp/TouchDroid/README.md

 # MouseRemote
-- A MouseRemote project was initiated as the solution of controlling computer via Local Network.
-MouseRemote is Android Application which emulates the behaviour of touchpad of Laptop computer.
-[MouseRemoteServer](https://www.github.com/Akshayaap/MouseRemoteServer) is required to be run in Computer in order to control Computer Remotely.
+- TouchDroid is an Android Application to Emulate inpute devices i.e. Touchpad and Keyborad to control Windows computer via local Network.
+[ToucServer](https://www.github.com/Akshayaap/TouchServer) is reuired to be Running on Windows Operating System in order to capture data sent by Application from network and to register Appropreate events to Host Operating System.
-- An Application is available via [This Repo](https://apt.izzysoft.de/fdroid/index/apk/com.akshayaap.mouseremote)
+- An older version of the Application is available via [This Repo](https://apt.izzysoft.de/fdroid/index/apk/com.akshayaap.mouseremote) and [F-Droid](https://f-droid.org/packages/com.akshayaap.mouseremote) repo.

   ## Table of Content
   - [Technologies](#technologies)